cruidin/white-duck-says-hello/README.md

 ## Introduction </a>

-White Duck Says Hello! is a humourous two page website about a duck who is learning JavaScript and wants to show off the new skills he can do.
+White Duck Says Hello! is a humorous two page website about a duck who is learning JavaScript and wants to show off the new tricks he can do.

 The basic idea for this project is to tell simple interactive stories through words and illustrations.

 Because I have been struggling to understand JavaScript I decided to keep it simple and try to make the most of it.

-It comprises of 2 different sections, displayed in boxes, plus some extra simple effects like changing the background colour of the pages.
+The main page comprises of 2 different sections, displayed in boxes, plus some extra simple effects like changing the background colour of the pages.

 This project was conceived as a response to our JavaScript Essentials Porfolio 2 project at The Code Institute for their Full Stack Web Development Program.
-It comprises of an interactive front-end website, written in HTML, CSS and JavaScript.
+It is an interactive front-end website, written in HTML, CSS and JavaScript.

 [Back to the top](#white-duck-says-hello)